 |---|---|---|

-| Freedom House | Internet freedom, censorship, ISP control | Supports our analysis in countries where VPN use is essential and regional hubs. |
+| Freedom House | Internet freedom, censorship, and ISP control | Provides independent context for determining where VPN use is essential, optional, or primarily privacy-driven. |

-| Electronic Frontier Foundation (EFF) | Encryption, surveillance law, privacy tools | Aligns with our privacy breakdowns in VPN logging policy analysis and provider audits. |
+| Electronic Frontier Foundation (EFF) | Encryption standards, surveillance law, digital privacy tools | Supports our privacy-first evaluation criteria applied consistently across all VPN reviews. |

 External links are included for verification and context only.
+TrustedVPNReviews.com is independent and does not receive compensation from the organisations referenced above.